luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/04-luna.md

 <!-- CLEANED /div -->

 As the largest city on Luna, Nectar is also its most cosmopolitan.
 As a Consortium holding, more off-worlders make their homes in Nectar than in all other Lunar cities combined.
 Nectar actually consists of two cities.
 Old Nectar is a traditional Lunar settlement of tunnels and caves.
 New Nectar, located approximately three kilometers from the old city, is a feat of incredible engineering.
 It is built in the kilometer-wide crater of a fully controlled plasma explosion beneath the surface.
 The new city was completed only eleven months ago, and in that time almost a third of the inhabitants of the old city have moved into the new city, now referred to simply as Nectar.
 It is a beautiful city with lush gardens, but it has done little to ameliorate overpopulation as was intended, and tensions between economic classes are growing by the day.
-Due to its proximity to the equator, Nectar lies on the skyhook's pickup path.
+Due to its proximity to the equator, Nectar lies on the skyhook’s pickup path.

 ### Selene